gunharth/music-articles/intervals-or-the-key-to-harmonic-understanding.md

 Note 1 -              -
 ```

 Feel free to examine 4 notes or apply the above to a scale.
 So how about one single note you might ask.
 Well, as long it's just one note- no real interval is involved.
 But let's say we play the same note twice (either on the same instrument or on two different instruments) then an interval is involved.
-In our metaphorical example this would mean that your favorite pub is also your favorit Blues bar (ya a lucky guy:-).
+In our metaphorical example this would mean that your favorite pub is also your favorite Blues bar (ya a lucky guy:-).

 Ok let's dig a bit deeper.
 You are all familiar with the concept of time as we measure it.
 If I say "1 hour", you have a clear understanding of what this means, the same with minutes and seconds.
 In the same way intervals are a concept with units and a corresponding terminology.